 Finding that vintage gem at the thrift store is really not all about being lucky.
 If you want to increase your chances of thrifting success, you want to approach it with a plan.
 You are on a mission here.
 There is a system that goes into thrifting like a pro.

 I’ve been selling vintage for over ten years, and I’ve been in many thrift stores during that time.
 There are definitely a few tips and tricks that I’ve picked up along the way.

 You don’t have to be a vintage dealer or reseller to shop second hand.
 You might just love a good bargain.
 Or you support the idea of sustainability, keeping things out of the landfill and reuse them.
 You want something different from the common high street.
 Maybe you are decorating your first home and are on a budget.
 There are many reasons to choose to shop at the thrift store.

 Start by having somewhat of an idea of what you are looking for.
 Keep an open mind, you never know what you’ll find.
 But if you don’t have a plan of attack, it could get overwhelming.
 I call it my thrifting wish list.
 I have a list in my phone, and each time before I go inside, I will go over the list real quick so my focus is front and center.

 When to thrift?

-The short answer is go as often as possible.
+The short answer is to go as often as possible.
 The more you go, the more chances of finding that gem.
 Stock can change quickly at some locations.
 So you will most likely find ‘new‘ stuff on each visit.